nicklockwood/iCarousel/README.md

 	- (void)scrollByNumberOfItems:(NSInteger)itemCount duration:(NSTimeInterval)duration;

 This method allows you to scroll the carousel by a fixed distance, measured in carousel item widths.
-Positive or negative values may be specified for itemCount, depending on the direction you wish to scroll, and iCarousel gracefully handles bounds issues, so if you specify a distance greater than the number of items in the carousel, scrolling will either be clamped when it reaches the end of the carousel (if wrapping is disabled) or wrap around seamlessly.
+Positive or negative values may be specified for itemCount, depending on the direction you wish to scroll. iCarousel gracefully handles bounds issues, so if you specify a distance greater than the number of items in the carousel, scrolling will either be clamped when it reaches the end of the carousel (if wrapping is disabled) or wrap around seamlessly.

 	- (void)reloadData;